 Sure, it was a small change, and it’s likely that no one even noticed, but it wasn’t about that.
 It was something I got to choose to do with my body, in a world where I feel like I don’t have control over my body.
 (Plus, I’m lazy, and honestly visible nipples are hot.)
 Now, I hardly ever wear bras on a daily basis (besides work or if I’m in the mood for a little lace).

 I’m lucky that now, unlike my Catholic school days, I’m no longer in an environment where someone would ever chastise me for not wearing a bra.
 I’m also lucky to feel comfortable with my cup size (I’m a C) since I know there are plenty of women out there who prefer the support a bra provides.

 But I think we can all benefit from a “braless” attitude.
-For example, maybe if you’re not totally comfortable going bra-free, next time you buy a bra, choose one purely for the comfort or support—or maybe choose one made by a sustainable, female-run company, like WORON, Fortnight Lingerie, or Varley.
+For example, maybe if you’re not totally comfortable going bra-free, next time you buy a bra, choose one purely for the comfort or support—or maybe choose one made by a sustainable or female-run company, like Lively, Fortnight Lingerie, or Thirdlove.

 My point is that no matter what you choose to do with your body, you deserve to feel empowered in a world where it’s easy not to.
 So whether you like wearing lacy bras, going braless, growing out your body hair, getting a wax—whatever your thing is that keeps you feeling empowered—keep doing it.
 Because we can’t afford not to.